Functional Blepharoplasty of the Upper EyelidsHome » Services » Medically Necessary Surgery » Functional Blepharoplasty of the Upper Eyelids

 What to Expect from Blepharoplasty

 Functional upper blepharoplasty treatment is usually performed in an outpatient surgery center.
 “Twilight” sedation is typically administered intravenously so that patients do not feel any discomfort during the procedure.
-A laser is often used to make the eyelid incisions, as this decreases both bleeding during surgery and the total duration of time required to complete the procedure.
-An incision is made in the natural crease in the upper eyelid and the excess tissue is removed.
+A laser is often used to make the eyelid incision, as this decreases both bleeding during surgery and the total duration of time required to complete the procedure.
+An incision is made in the natural crease of the upper eyelid and the excess tissue is removed.
 If eyebrow surgery is needed, this is usually performed once the eyelid tissue has been removed.
-Surgery typically takes less than one hour.
-Self-dissolving stitches that disappear within 10-14 days are often used.
+Surgery typically takes less than one hour and self-dissolving stitches that disappear within 10-14 days are often used.

 What to Expect after Blepharoplasty

 Most patients do not find recovery after upper blepharoplasty to be difficult.
 The majority (85% or so) find that they do not need to use products stronger than extra strength Tylenol (or generic acetaminophen) to provide relief of any discomfort associated with surgery.
 We typically advise patients that 80% of bruising and swelling usually resolves within the first two weeks after surgery, with most patients returning to work after one week or less.
 Patients are asked to use cold compresses on their eyelids for the first 24-36 hours after surgery and to avoid heavy bending and lifting for one week.
 While complications can occur following any surgical procedure, when upper blepharoplasty is performed by an experienced surgeon, patient satisfaction is extremely high and the likelihood of a serious problem developing is low.